-A fun and student involved way to increase your PTA membership is to hold a recruit-a-member drive where students can compete amongst one another to gather new members for their local PTA.
+A fun and student-involved way to increase your PTA membership is to hold a recruit-a-member drive where students can compete to gather new members for their local PTA.
 Small prizes can be set up for students who recruit the most members or those who recruit members from the farthest away, with international members being a bonus!
 Remember, membership is not just limited to family members of a student - anyone can join.

 PTAs can extend membership by targeting specific groups through different activities.
 For instance, celebrities and social influencers can be contacted to join the PTA and promote its benefits to their followers.
-Since these celebrities would have a large fanbase, the PTA can massively increase their outreach.
-These celebrities can, and should, include local celebrities such as mayors or council members.
+The PTA can massively increase its outreach since these celebrities have a large fanbase.
+These celebrities can and should include local celebrities such as mayors or council members.

 5) Online Reading Night

-Students can engage in an online reading night where they are required to involve members from their extended family.
-This can include grandparents, cousins, aunts, uncles, or really any other relative that would be up for this fun activity.
+Students can engage in an online reading night where they must involve members of their extended family.
+This can include grandparents, cousins, aunts, uncles, or any other relative that would be up for this fun activity.
 By involving members from outside of the direct family, students can help share the mission of the PTA and promote membership.

 6) Membership Monday

-Your PTA can set out a day of the week to especially focus on recruiting new members.
-For example, they can have “Membership Mondays” where emails are sent out explaining the benefits of joining a PTO both to parents and students, along with details on how to join.
+Your PTA can set out a day of the week to focus on recruiting new members.
+For example, they can have “Membership Mondays,” where emails are sent out explaining the benefits of joining a PTO to parents and students, along with details on how to join.
 PTAs can also choose this day to update their blogs and float posts through relevant social media platforms.
-They can provide templates for parents to use on their own social medias so that the membership ask extends beyond the school community.
+They can provide templates for parents to use on their own social media so that the membership ask extends beyond the school community.